7k8m/json.filed/how2use.md

 # Before use
     var jf = require( 'json.filed' );

-Required module of json.filed is loaded.

 # Locate path to file
     var jsonfile = jf.filed( '/path/to/jsonFile' );

-A path to json file is specified.
-Features of json.filed is exposed via above `jsonfile`.

 # Read